nevenjovanovic/nevenjovanovic.github.io/_posts/2017-06-25-treebanks-for-learners.markdown

 subtitle:   "Finding simple phrases with XQuery and dependency trees"
 date:       2017-06-25 23:00:00
 author:     "Neven Jovanović"
-header-img: "img/typing-vintage-technology-keyboard.jpg"
+header-img: "img/tree-pexels-photo-38136.jpeg"
-permalink: /trreebanks-for-learners/
+permalink: /treebanks-for-learners/
 ---

 # Treebanks as a learners' corpus

-Morphologically annotated corpora are usually seen -- at least in Greek and Latin philology -- as a scholarly resource.
+Morphologically annotated corpora are usually seen -- at least in Greek and Latin philology -- as scholarly resources.
 But they can be used to teach and learn Greek and Latin as well.
 We can use *parts* of annotated sentences as material for exercises.

 We want to start simple, very simple: let's offer our learners some prepositional phrases and some predicate - object (V - O) sentence fragments.
 First, we have to find them in the treebank.